Zurich has warned that highly-connected, ‘smart’ cars could be seen as a “hackable asset” and that they could prove to be more risk than reward.

 The insurer, in its ‘Smart cars and connected vehicles: privacy, security and safety considerations’

-“Computer technology and the internet are contributing to a safer and more enjoyable driving experience, but there are trade-offs,” the report notes.
+“Computer technology and the internet are contributing to a safer and more enjoyable driving experience, but there are trade-offs,” the report noted.

 “Electrical control units can improve vehicle performance and enhance diagnostic capabilities, but they have proved vulnerable to hackers.
 Cars that enhance safety by electronically interacting with other vehicles and the driving environment generate privacy concerns.”